parserrr/API-Examples/README.md

 ## Under Re-Construction
-New SDKs are in the works.
+New SDKs for V6.0 are in the works.
 Stay tuned!